nealey/homepage/papers/php-cgi.md

+---
-Title: Running PHP as a CGI
+title: Running PHP as a CGI
+---

 I'm the author of the
 [eris HTTPd](http://woozle.org/~neale/src/eris.html),